jmhart/exoplanets/README.md

 # Exoplanets

-This repository contains a collection of projects related to gathering information from the NASA exoplanets API, performing transformations and analytics on the extracted data, an API for sharing the curated data, and lastly a web page to display the results and visualizations.
+This repository contains a collection of projects related to gathering information from the NASA exoplanets API.

+## Data
+Performing transformations and analytics on the extracted data.

+## API
+API for providing curated data to clients.

+## Web
+Web page to display the results and visualizations.